ucc23/ucc/_clusters/collinder432.md

 UTI_C_lit: 1.0
 UTI_C_dup: 1.0
 UTI_summary: |
-    <b>IC 1369</b> is a rich, very dense object of high C3 quality.
+    <b>Collinder 432</b> is a rich, very dense object of high C3 quality.
 It is located at a moderate distance from the Sun, near the mid-plane.
 It is very well-studied in the literature.<br><br>This object shares a very small percentage of members with a later reported entry.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: #FFC300; font-weight: bold;">B</span>
 r_50_val: 3.5
 N_50_val: 459
-scix_url: IC%201369
+scix_url: Collinder%20432
 posit_table: |
     | Reference    | RA    | DEC   | Plx  | pmRA  | pmDE   |  Rv  |
     | :---         | :---: | :---: | :---: | :---: | :---: | :---: |